 Any organisation that works with children and young people in any capacity should have a well-defined Safer Recruitment policy.
 This policy should be tailored to your organisation and should have input from all areas of the organisation.

-If you want more information on Safer Recruitment in Education read our education article here
+If you want more information on Safer Recruitment in Education, you can read our article on the topic here.

-The main principles of safer recruitment are to take all steps necessary to prevent people who might harm children or vulnerable adults from taking up positions where they could do so and to follow all of the latest guidelines and best practices to keep the recruitment process safe, fair and consistent.
+The two main principles of safer recruitment are to take all steps necessary to prevent people who might harm children or vulnerable adults from taking up positions where they could do so, and to follow all of the latest guidelines and best practices to keep the recruitment process safe, fair and consistent.
 By following these principles, safeguarding and hiring professionals can create recruitment processes that make it incredibly difficult for unsuitable candidates to get jobs working with vulnerable people.